Follow the Fish

 - Transform the seafood industry: Strengthening consumer information can create market opportunities for sustainably managed fisheries and products free of illegal fishing and unethical practices.

-We believe that requiring crucial information on seafood products could help those who eat, buy, or sell seafood make sustainable choices, and avoid products associated with illegal practices, unsustainable environmental practices and unethical working conditions.
+We believe that requiring crucial details on seafood products could help those who eat, buy, or sell seafood make informed choices, and avoid products associated with illegal practices, unsustainable environmental practices and unethical working conditions.
 Furthermore, it would not only inform consumers, seafood businesses, and restaurants but also incentivise the major players in the seafood industry and transform the food environment.

 Join us in defending consumers’ right to know and choose what they eat.
 Let’s empower EU citizens to Follow the Fish.